-3.1 This Code of Conduct applies to the Mayor, the Deputy Mayor and all Members of Council and members of the public appointed to Committees.
+3.1 This Code of Conduct applies to the Mayor, the Deputy Mayor and all Members of Council and members of the public appointed to committees and advisory boards.

-RELATED ACTS
+PART 4: RELATED ACTS

 - 4.1 A Member's conduct and behavior in terms of ethics and interpersonal conduct and communications are regulated by legislative acts, including but not limited to:

 - a) Criminal Code of Canada;

 - b) Human Rights Code;

-- c) Municipal Act;
+- c) Municipal Act, 2001;

 - d) Municipal Conflict of Interest Act;

 - e) Municipal Freedom of Information and Protection of Privacy Act;

-- f) Municipal Elections Act;
+- f) Municipal Elections Act, 1996;

-- g) Personal Health Information Protection Act;
+- g) Personal Health Information Protection Act, 2004;

 - h) The Public Inquiry Act; and,

-- i) The Occupational Health and Safety Act
+- i) The Occupational Health and Safety Act.

-GENERAL DUTIES
+PART 5: GENERAL DUTIES

 - 5.1 It shall be the duty of all Members to abide by all applicable legislation, policies and procedures pertaining to their position as a Member. - 5.2 Members shall at all times serve and be seen to serve their constituents in a conscientious and diligent manner. - 5.3 Members will conduct their dealings with each other in ways that maintain public confidence in the position to which they have been elected or appointed.
-Members will be open and honest, focus on issues rather than personalities, and avoid aggressive, offensive, or abusive conduct. - 5.4 Members shall accurately and adequately communicate the attitudes and decisions of the Council even if they disagree with Council's decision, in order to foster respect for the decision making processes of Council. - 5.5 Members shall conduct themselves at all Council and Committee Meetings with decorum, in accordance with the Municipality of Central Elgin's Procedural by-law.

-- 5.6 In accordance with the Municipal Act and the Municipal Conflict of Interest Act, every Member shall exercise their power and discharge their official duties in accordance with the following principles: - a) Seek to advance the common good of the Municipality; - b) Exercise care, diligence and skill that a reasonably prudent person would exercise in similar circumstances: - c) Exercise their powers only for the purposes for which they were intended; and, - d) Truly, faithfully and impartially exercise their office to the best of their knowledge and ability.
+Members will be open and honest, focus on issues rather than personalities, and avoid aggressive, offensive, or abusive conduct. - 5.4 Members shall accurately and adequately communicate the attitudes and decisions of the Council even if they disagree with Council's decision, in order to foster respect for the decision making processes of Council. - 5.5 Members shall conduct themselves at all Council and Committee Meetings with decorum, in accordance with the Municipality of Central Elgin's Procedural By-Law. - 5.6 In accordance with the Municipal Act, 2001 and the Municipal Conflict of Interest Act, every Member shall exercise his or her power and discharge his or her official duties in accordance with the following principles: - a) Seek to advance the common good of the Municipality; - b) Exercise care, diligence and skill that a reasonably prudent person would exercise in similar circumstances; - c) Exercise his or her powers only for the purposes for which they were intended; and, d) Truly, faithfully and impartially exercise his or her office to the best of his or her knowledge and ability.

-CONFLICT OF INTEREST
+PART 6: CONFLICT OF INTEREST